cshezhang/Awesome-Programming-Language/README.md

 Chipounov, Vitaly, et al. "Selective symbolic execution."
 Proceedings of the 5th Workshop on Hot Topics in System Dependability (HotDep).
 No. CONF.
 2009.

+## Software Testing
+Y. Jia and M. Harman, "An Analysis and Survey of the Development of Mutation Testing," in IEEE Transactions on Software Engineering, vol. 37, no. 5, pp. 649-678, Sept.-Oct.
+2011.

 ## Program Repair
 Ghanbari, Ali, and Lingming Zhang.
 "PraPR: Practical Program Repair via Bytecode Mutation."
 2019 34th IEEE/ACM International Conference on Automated Software Engineering (ASE).
 IEEE, 2019.